freenas/freenas-docs/userguide/tasks.rst

 :menuselection:`Services --> S.M.A.R.T.`,
 then click the slider to :guilabel:`ON` for the S.M.A.R.T. service in :menuselection:`Services --> Control Services`.
-The S.M.A.R.T. service will not start if there are no volumes.
+The S.M.A.R.T. service will not start if there are no pools.

 .. note:: To prevent problems, do not enable the S.M.A.R.T. service if the disks are controlled by a RAID controller.
 It is the job of the